 SARASOTA, Fla.
 (Jan.
 05, 2018) – Magic, LARPing and personalized sundaes.

 USF Sarasota-Manatee students return to class next week amid a raft of usual and not-so-usual extracurricular activities to greet them.
-Among the highlights: Comic Con Dmax, scheduled 11 a.m. to 2 p.m.
-Thursday, Jan.
-11, at the E-Learning Commons, and Psychic Magic Mayhem, 6 to 8 p.m.
-Friday, Jan.
-12, at the Selby Auditorium.
+Among the highlights will be Comic Con Dmax, scheduled Thursday from 11 a.m. to 2 p.m., at the E-Learning Commons, and Psychic Magic Mayhem, set for Friday, 6 to 8 p.m., at the Selby Auditorium.

-Comic Con Dmax will urge students to decorate Google glasses while introducing them to members of the local “LARPing” community.
+Comic Con Dmax will provide students with Google glasses to decorate while introducing members of the local “LARPing” community.
 LARP stands for “Live Action Role Playing.”
 LARPing typically sees participants donning Victorian or Medieval garb to take part in warrior-like battles or other epic challenges.

 On Friday, students can get spooked with a presentation by magician/mentalist David Hall.
 Hall will perform magic in an entertaining blend of mystery and comedy.